Wonderful service from start to finish.

 Workers are also protected against unfair treatment because of their age.
 The protection will include unfair treatment of workers because perimenopause or menopause usually begins in the mid-forties to early fifties.

-Managing the menopause at work can be a sensitive and delicate topic that, if handled poorly, could result in a claim against your business, as it did in the case of Davies v Scottish Courts and Tribunal Service, which you can read about here.
+Managing the menopause at work can be a sensitive and delicate topic that, if handled poorly, could result in a claim against your business, as it did in the case of Davies v Scottish Courts and Tribunal Service.
 If you have a question about how to support employees going through the menopause, or would like advice on making reasonable adjustments for an employee, you can contact our Employment team by calling 023 8071 7717 or emailing email@example.com.